influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/configure-kapacitor-event-handlers.md

 Chronograf works with [Kapacitor](/kapacitor/latest/) to send alert messages to supported event handlers.
 You can use Chronograf to send alert messages to specific URLs as well as to applications like [Slack](https://slack.com/) and [HipChat](https://www.hipchat.com/).

-This guide offers step-by-step instructions for setting up a few common event handlers in Chronograf.
+This guide offers step-by-step instructions for setting up a few of the common event handlers in Chronograf.

 ## Kapacitor event handlers are supported in Chronograf?

-Chronograf integrates with [Kapacitor](/kapacitor/v1.3/), InfluxData's data processing platform, to send alert messages to event handlers.
+Chronograf integrates with [Kapacitor](/kapacitor/latest/), InfluxData's data processing platform, to send alert messages to event handlers.
 Chronograf supports the following event handlers:

 * Alerta